 In January 1944 the Soviet forces had raised the siege of Leningrad in 'Iskra' and driven Generalfeldmarschall Walter Model’s Heeresgruppe 'Nord' back to the line linking Narva in the north visa Lake Ilmen in the centre to Pskov in the south.
 Finland had asked the USSR for peace terms in February, but the Finnish parliament considered the terms it received as being impossible of fulfilment.
 After Finland had rejected the peace conditions, and Germany had checked the Soviet forces from reaching the southern shore of the Gulf of Finland at Narva, the Stavka had begun to plan an offensive to force Finland’s exit from the war or even, perhaps, to conquer Finland.

-In order to destroy the Finnish army and to drive Finland out of the war, the Stavka schemed the 'Vyborg-Petrozavodsk Offensive Operation', which was to be based on a two-prong offensive, one from Leningrad along the Karelian isthmus via Vyborg (Finnish Viipuri) to the Kymi river, and the other farther to the north between Lakes Ladoga and Onega across the Svir river through Petrozavodsk and Sortavala past the 1940 border in preparation for an advance deep into Finland.
+In order to destroy the Finnish army and to drive Finland out of the war, the Stavka schemed the 'Vyborg-Petrozavodsk Offensive Operation', which was to be based on a two-prong offensive, one from Leningrad along the Karelian isthmus via Vyborg (Finnish Viipuri) to the Kymi river, and the other farther to the north between Lake Ladoga and Lake Onega across the Svir river through Petrozavodsk and Sortavala past the 1940 border in preparation for an advance deep into Finland.
 The plan called for the Finnish army to be destroyed on the Karelian isthmus, and its remnants to be pinned against the western shore of Lake Ladoga between the two assaults and Lake Saimaa, and there annihilated.

 The Soviets' primary strategic objectives were therefore to push the Finnish forces away from the north-western approaches to Leningrad, to drive Finland out of the war, and to create better operational conditions for a major offensive in the south against Germany.